 You can help support this cutting-edge election reform:

-- Familiarize yourself with AVR by reading the Fact Sheet from our Day on the Hill Lobby Day in October 2017.
+- Familiarize yourself with AVR by reading this Fact Sheet.

 - Contact your Senator and Representative and ask them to support AVR.
 You can find your legislators’ contact information here.

 - Write a letter to the editor (LTE) for your local newspaper.
-If you are writing on behalf of a local League, you can download an LTE template here.
-If you are writing as an individual, you can download an LTE template here.
 Please sign up here to let us know that you are submitting a letter to your local newspaper, so we can track our statewide outreach and impact.